Design, Mobile App, Web Development, Website How We Design Arabic User Experience

 As you can see even though you read the whole sentence from right to left you to read the numbers themselves from left to right.
 Date 29 comes and not 92 and 1951, not 1591.
 The same happens with clocks for time.
 When you display the time on a clock it will still turn clockwise for RTL languages.
 A clock icon, a circular refresh or progress indicator with an arrow pointing clockwise should not be mirrored.

-Finally words, images can be a good representation of a product or business.
+Finally words, design Arabic user experience includes images that can be a good representation of a product or business.
 The Arabic world is a more conservative world than the Western one.
 Therefore, in order to engage with this kind of audience, we should use a better representation of their values and social norms.
 Use images that Arabic people can relate to their culture or social living.
 Also, make sure you don’t fall into any stereotype traps.
 For example, a representation of a woman in Saudi Arabia is not the same as that of a woman in Qatar.

 On the right, we can see that the use of the burka (Abaya) is mandatory in Saudi Arabia and covers most of the body.
 On the left, we can see an image of Tunisia women with only some of them wearing the hijab because it is not mandatory in the country.
 Doing proper research on user persona will save you from falling into stereotypes of the Middle East and will help you connect better with your users.

-As a UX/UI Designer, it is interesting to see how every region has its own interpretation of reality.
+As a UX/UI Designer, we need to understand how we can design Arabic user exxperience and it is interesting to see how every region has its own interpretation of reality.
 It makes the positioning of a product a bit difficult task but an enjoyable one for the creative project manager or designer as well.
 It is more interesting if we dig deeper as we have over 700 spoken languages around the world and each of them has its own characteristics.

 Getting deep into a language and its culture will help you further understand the user’s needs and present a better solution for them with your product.